JesseDWhite/no-more-cover-letter/README.md

   * 8:00 - 9:00: research on text anylizers to evaluate job postings for key words.
 Currently looking into Microsoft Azure.
   * 9:45 - 10:31: writing project overview and inspiration on a word doc to import later into README.
   * 10:45 - 11:30: reading articles on good cover letters and content.
-  * 14:56 - : researching more cover letter examples.
+  * 14:56 - 15:16: researching more cover letter examples.
+  * 15:30 - 16:24: researching how to add Google authentication to gather user info for reusable forms.
 </details>